Game Boy Micro

-The Game Boy Micro is a handheld game console developed and manufactured by Nintendo.
-It was first released in Japan on September 13, 2005 as a smaller, lighter redesign of the Game Boy Advance.
-The system is the last Game Boy handheld, alongside the AGS-101 model of the Game Boy Advance SP.
-Unlike its predecessors, the Game Boy Micro lacks backward compatibility for original Game Boy and Game Boy Color games.
+The Game Boy Micro is a 32-bit handheld game console made by Nintendo.
+It was released in Japan on September 13, 2005, and in international markets later that year.
+A miniaturized version of the Game Boy Advance, it was the last in the Game Boy line.
+Unlike other Game Boy Advance models, the Micro lacks backward compatibility for original Game Boy and Game Boy Color games.
+It failed to meet Nintendo's sales expectations, having sold approximately 2.5 million units worldwide.

 History

-According to Nintendo of America vice president George Harrison, the idea for a smaller version of the Game Boy was first discussed in 2004.
-Harrison explained that unlike the traditional console development process, Nintendo was always thinking about new ideas for the Game Boy, describing it as a "continuous process of invention".
-Developed under the code name "Oxy", the company tried many ways to see how small they could make the Game Boy, opting for a metallic casing that, according to Nintendo Co.
-Ltd president Satoru Iwata, was "unusual for Nintendo".
+According to the Nintendo of America vice president, George Harrison, a smaller version of the Game Boy was first discussed in 2004.
+Harrison explained that, unlike the traditional console development process, Nintendo was always thinking about new ideas for the Game Boy, describing it as a "continuous process of invention".
+Developed under the code name "Oxy", Nintendo tried many ways to see how small they could make the Game Boy.
+They opted for a metallic casing that the company president, Satoru Iwata, said was unusual for Nintendo.

-The Game Boy Micro was announced by Nintendo of America's vice president of sales and marketing, Reggie Fils-Aimé, at the company's Electronic Entertainment Expo press conference on May 17, 2005.
-The system was released in Japan on September 13, 2005, in North America on September 19, 2005, in Australia on November 3, 2005., and in Europe on November 4, 2005.
-It was released in China as the iQue Game Boy Micro on October 1, 2005, and later released in South Korea on November 9, 2005.
+The Game Boy Micro was announced by Nintendo of America's vice president of sales and marketing, Reggie Fils-Aimé, at the Electronic Entertainment Expo press conference on May 17, 2005.
+It was released in Japan on September 13, 2005, North America on September 19, 2005, Australia on November 3, 2005, and Europe on November 4, 2005.
+It was released in China as the iQue Game Boy Micro on October 1, 2005, and released in South Korea on November 9, 2005.
+The Game Boy Micro was discontinued in 2008, two years before the Game Boy Advance SP was discontinued."

 Design and specifications

-The Game Boy Micro retains some of the functionality of the Game Boy Advance SP, but in a more compact form factor.
-Additionally, it has a backlit screen with the ability to adjust the brightness.
-The shape itself is oblong, similar to the style of the Nintendo Entertainment System controller.
+The Game Boy Micro retains some of the functionality of the Game Boy Advance SP but in a more compact form.
+Additionally, it has a backlit screen with the ability to adjust the brightness, and several internal metal plates to keep its shape.
+The shape is oblong, similar to the Nintendo Entertainment System controller.
+The Game Boy Micro features a removable, decorative housing called a faceplate.

-The Game Boy Micro cannot play original Game Boy and Game Boy Color games due to design changes.
-While the 8-bit Sharp LR35902 coprocessor and graphics hardware necessary to run games from older Game Boy systems is still present, it lacks other internal hardware necessary for backwards compatibility.
-It is also incompatible with the Nintendo e-Reader and other peripherals due to similar design issues.

-The Game Boy Micro features removable, decorative housing called a faceplate.
 Designs with special faceplates were sold as a customization feature.
 Faceplates for the Micro are made using in-mould decoration.

+The Game Boy Micro cannot play original Game Boy and Game Boy Color games due to design changes.
+While the 8-bit Sharp SM83 processor, necessary to run games from older Game Boy systems, is still present, it lacks other internal hardware necessary for backward compatibility.
+It is also incompatible with other peripherals due to its design.